 It is now 2018, and untouchability continues to mar our social fabric.
 It is important to pay homage to the revolutionary struggles that defied it, and continue to defy casteist practices in our everyday life.

-Read more about the Mahad Satyagraha in this excellent article by Tejas Harad: The Significance Of Mahad Satyagraha: Ambedkar’s Protest March To Claim Public Water
+Read more about the Mahad Satyagraha in this article by Tejas Harad: The Significance Of Mahad Satyagraha: Ambedkar’s Protest March To Claim Public Water